Most anyone with a decent interest in psychedelics knows of the late Terence McKenna, the famous American philosopher and “mushroom guru.”

 If psychedelic therapy becomes mainstream, we will have witnessed a tremendous shift in the direction of fuller cognitive liberty and wider exploration of human potential.

 As we repeatedly stress on HighExistence, psychedelics must be approached with reverence and caution.
 We believe that in a loving context, psychedelics are powerful medicines with tremendous potential, but there are a number of physical and psychological safety concerns that one should consider before journeying with psychedelics.
 Please, please do plenty of research, and do not take psychedelics if you have reason to believe that they will not jibe with your personality or particular mental baggage.
-The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances.
-You should understand the risks, understand your reasons for experimenting and the benefits you hope to gain, and use the substances responsibly.
-Take care, and happy tripping. : )
+The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances, if you feel compelled to do so.
+Also, read this article on the dark side of psychedelics.
+Lastly, if you aren’t certain that a substance you’ve procured is the substance you believe it to be, you should definitely buy a test kit to be sure.
+Take care, and happy tripping.

 If you would like to learn more about the healing potential of psychedelic medicines, we at High Existence recommend Acid Test: LSD, Ecstasy, and the Power to Heal by Tom Shroder.
 Acid Test is the true story of what really happened when the DEA banned psychedelics for personal use, therapeutic applications, and even scientific research.
 Shroder explains how a group of psychedelic geniuses tried to prevent this, failed, and then decided to beat the system from the inside out.
 It’s basically the story of the origins of MDMA, its use in therapy, the DEA ban, and the founding of MAPS and their decision to do research on PTSD with veterans.